A plush white coat, highly intelligent, athletic, and an all-around remarkable breed; the white German shepherd has a good pedigree.

 White German Shepherd Puppies

 Their litter size is typically five to ten puppies.

 This really depends on the breeder.
-It’s important to know your breeder to ensure you do not get scammed, sometimes breeders try pass off German Shepherd mixes for pure white German Shepherds.
+It’s important to know your breeder to ensure you do not get scammed, sometimes breeders try to pass off German ahepherd mixes for pure white German shepherds.

 At one year of age, they should be pretty close to their full growth potential.

 The white German shepherd is quite protective and therefore correct socialization should begin as early as possible.